Things You Need To Know Before You Visit Qatar

 Restaurants

-The restaurants of the hotels listed above enjoy the reputation for best food and have round-the-clock coffee shop service.
-Other independent restaurants in Qatar include Airport Restaurant, Strand (Lebanese), Rendez-vous, Plaza Cafe, Dragon (Indian and Chinese).
-There are also snack bars such as Popeye, Wimpy and Kentucky Fried Chicken and several cafe-restaurants serving good Indian food.
+The restaurants in the hotels listed above are renowned for their excellent food and offer round-the-clock coffee shop service.
+Other independent restaurants in Qatar include Airport Restaurant, Strand (Lebanese), Rendez-vous, Plaza Cafe, and Dragon (Indian and Chinese).
+There are also fast food outlets like Popeyes, Wimpy, and Kentucky Fried Chicken, as well as several cafe-restaurants serving delicious Indian food.

 Liquor

-Alcohol may not be imported and can only be brought by residents with special permits.
+Alcohol cannot be imported freely and can only be brought in by residents with special permits.

 Oil Industry

-Although the government is making an attempt towards industrial diversification, the economy is still based overwhelmingly on oil.
-Oil was discovered near Dukhan and export began in 1949.
-The main oilfields are Al-Bunduq, which is shared with Abu Dhabi, and Idal-Sharqi which was formerly operated by Shell.
+Although the government is making efforts to diversify the economy, it is still overwhelmingly dependent on oil.
+Oil was discovered near Dukhan, and exports began in 1949.
+The main oil fields are Al-Bunduq, which is shared with Abu Dhabi, and Idal-Sharqi, which was formerly operated by Shell.

-In 1979 Qatar assumed 100% ownership of the Qatar Petroleum Company (QPC) and in 1977 it assumed control of the Qatar Gas Company.
+In 1979, Qatar assumed 100% ownership of the Qatar Petroleum Company (QPC), and in 1977, it took control of the Qatar Gas Company.

 Economy an Industry

-The state’s agriculture plays a major role in meeting local food requirements.
-The fishing industry has a strong export market in shrimps.
-Current production exceeds 30,000 tons of vegetables, 6,000 tons of fruits and 3.000 tons of alfalfa.
-Production of poultry and dairy products is also substantial.
-Qatar’s long term objective is in achieving self-sufficiency in basic foodstuffs.
+Agriculture plays a major role in meeting Qatar’s local food requirements.
+The fishing industry has a strong export market, particularly for shrimp.
+Current production exceeds 30,000 tons of vegetables, 6,000 tons of fruit, and 3,000 tons of alfalfa.
+Production of poultry and dairy products is also significant.
+Qatar’s long-term objective is to achieve self-sufficiency in basic foodstuffs.

-The Qa.ar National Fishing Company operates six trawlers and exports $2.5 million of shrimps per year.
-The Company also markets white fish, particularly humour for local market and traditional fishermen are still active in this field.
+The Qatar National Fishing Company operates six trawlers and exports shrimp worth $2.5 million per year.
+The company also markets white fish, particularly humor, for the local market.
+Traditional fishermen remain active in this field.

 Places to Visit

-The Qatar National Museum situated in Doha, the capital, is the most ambitious and impressive museum in the Gulf region.
-It has been carefully restored to reflect the ancient and modern history of Qatar.
-It’s most unusual feature is the dhow basin with six replicas of old pearling and other vessels all built manually in the traditional manner.
+The Qatar National Museum, located in Doha, the capital, is the most ambitious and impressive museum in the Gulf region.
+It has been carefully restored to reflect both the ancient and modern history of Qatar.
+Its most unique feature is the dhow basin, which houses six replicas of old pearling and other vessels, all built manually in the traditional manner.

 Android Apps on Google Play